NWC to honor former athletes

-Melinda (Leichty) Engelmann of Ames, Iowa, and Brandon Jacobson of Sioux City, Iowa, will bring the number of Hall of Famers to 85.
-Kevin Dicus of Sioux City will be honored as the Coach of the Year.
-Cory Brandt of Rock Valley, Iowa, will receive the Barnabas Award.
+Koury Kramer of Inwood, Iowa, and Corey Winterfeld of Sioux Center, Iowa, will bring the number of Hall of Famers to 98.
+Bill Francis of Hull, Iowa, and Chris Yaw of Orange City will receive Red Raider Club Coach of the Year honors.
+Tony Weiler of Winterset, Iowa, will receive the Barnabas Award.

-Brandt, a 1992 alumnus, will receive the Barnabas Award, which is bestowed upon former Raiders who encouraged others to strive for their best performance athletically, academically and personally, and who used their sport as a way to bring others to a knowledge of Jesus Christ.
-He was a two-year Northwestern letter winner in football as a split end.
+Weiler, a 1976 graduate of Northwestern who is a math teacher and coach in the Winterset (Iowa) Community School District, will receive the Barnabas Award.
+It is bestowed upon Raiders who encouraged others to strive for their best performance athletically, academically and personally, and who used their sport as a way to bring others to a knowledge of Jesus Christ.
+A member of Northwestern’s Athletic Hall of Fame, Weiler was a three-year all-conference player in baseball who also competed on the Raiders’ basketball and cross country teams.

 The public is invited to attend the Athletic Recognition Luncheon.
 For more information, contact Karen Vander Pol in Northwestern’s athletic department, 712-707-7280 or email@example.com.